Skip to main content

 Is a cover letter mandatory?

-Not always, but it's strongly recommended.
-Some embassies require it; others don't.
+Not always, but it is strongly recommended.
+Some embassies require it; others do not.
 Even when optional, a good cover letter helps your application by presenting your case clearly.
 Check your specific embassy's requirements.

 Should I write it by hand or type it?